Do you know what the worst feeling in the world is?

 Anger Messes With Your Brain

-However, when you’re angry, the amygdala can take complete control of your behaviour.
+When you are angry, however, the amygdala can take complete control of your behaviour.
 ‘The amygdala’s response’, explains the book, ‘is automatic and instantaneous . . .’
 The result is that you freak out, leaving the people around you stunned.
 To borrow a phrase from the science journalist Daniel Goleman, you have just become a victim of ‘amygdala hijacking’.

 Anger is a Signal

 The point is that there is something underneath your anger and you need to fix that.
 Letting anger control your behaviour will not solve your problem.
-Unless you fix the underlying issue today, it will continue to make you angry tomorrow.
-On the other hand, dealing directly with the issue will empower you and your relationships.
+Unless you fix the underlying problem today, it will continue to make you angry tomorrow.
+On the other hand, dealing directly with the problem will empower you and your relationships.

 How You Make Yourself Angry

-Just like everyone else, I dream of a perfect and frictionless world.

-But that world may never come.
+Just like everyone, I dream of a perfect and frictionless world, but that world may never come.

 The reality is that people are sometimes impatient and a bit rude.
-Our loved ones have their flaws.
-And even kind people make mistakes now and then.
+Our loved ones have their flaws, and even kind people make mistakes now and then.

-In our imperfect world, we can choose to spend our lives trying to fix everyone around us.
-I feel that is a hopelessly impossible task.
+In our imperfect world, you can choose to spend your life trying to fix everyone around you, but I feel that is a hopelessly impossible task.
 Because there is only one person you can change—yourself.
 Personal development is possible.

 The question to ask yourself is ‘Am I contributing to my anger in any way?’
 Here are a few things to think about.

-To be sure, talking openly about our needs is tough.
-Our natural response is to avoid such conversations, as they make you feel vulnerable.
+To be sure, talking openly about your needs is tough.
+Your natural inclination will be to avoid such conversations, as they make you feel vulnerable.
 Nevertheless, the results will be worth it—a deep sense of understanding and trust.

 A trigger is a sensitive issue that will immediately make you furious.

-Want to know my hot button?
+Want to know my trigger?
 It’s independence.
-I freak out the moment anyone tells me what to do (”I hate being ordered around!”).
+I freak out the moment anyone tells me what to do—’I hate being ordered around!’

-So, what are your hot buttons?
+So, what are your triggers?

 At least, not directly.

 We feel emotions based on the stories we make up.
 Just the facts can’t make us emotional.
-When someone doesn’t pick up my call, I begin to tell myself, “She’s started avoiding me.
-I guess she thinks I’m boring.
-She probably doesn’t care about me anymore. . . .’
+When someone doesn’t pick up my call, I can begin to tell myself, ‘She’s started avoiding me.
+I guess she thinks I’m boring and she probably doesn’t care about me anymore. . . .’
 That’s my story, but the facts are simply—I called, and she didn’t pick up.

-We often confuse the stories in our heads for the truth.
-But they are only stories.
+We often confuse the stories in our heads for the truth, but they are only stories.
 Even for a routine incident, like a missed phone call, you can choose to tell many different types of stories.

 So what can we do about it?